Hold your finger like a stylus and prepare for some dual-screen action as we take a look at the best Nintendo DS emulators of the year!

 - Freeware with paid upgrades

-Last but by no means least, No$GBA takes the 7th spot in this list of the best Nintendo DS emulators of 2021.
+Last but by no means least, No$GBA takes the 7th spot in this list of the best Nintendo DS emulators of the year.
 It stands for NoCashGBA and champions providing a means for anyone to play the best Gameboy Advance games for free.

 I know the name looks like something someone might spay paint onto a tunnel wall, but it’s a cracking choice for Windows gamers to download.